 Parameter Current Financial Year Previous Financial Year Details of improvements in environmental and social impacts

 R&D Not Available

-Capex Not Available
+Сарех Not Available

+2. a.
 Does the entity have procedures in place for sustainable sourcing?

 No, The Company's primary focus is to provide financial solutions to its customers.
 Sustainable sourcing is not be directly pertinent to its business operations.